-License keys: License keys are only available to current students, faculty, and staff at Stanford.
+License keys: License keys are available to all current students, faculty, and staff at Stanford.
 To get the license keys, please send a request to Grace Baysinger (graceb[at]stanford.edu), Aparna Sharma (aparna.sharma[at]stanford.edu), or Cristina Flores-Herrera (cfloresh[at]stanford.edu) using your @Stanford email address.
-Please also include your Stanford ID number in the request.
-Be sure to specify the version (Mac or PC) plus the name of the software program(s) you want as there is a different license key for each one.
+Please include your Stanford ID number in the request.
+Be sure to specify the version (Mac or Windows) plus the name of the software program(s) you want as there is a different license key for each one.

 Help: Go to the Support page to view tutorials, find a crystal structure, participate in user forums, and to get technical help.